-MUSC 131 Introduction to Guitar Instruction I 3 cr.
+MUSC 131 Introduction to Group Guitar 3 cr.
 (2+2)

-This course is designed as an introduction to guitar playing for students with no prior music experience.
+This course is an introduction to guitar playing for students with no prior music experience.
 In addition to sight-reading, transposition and improvisation, this is a practical way of introducing the materials of music to students who plan to study music further or just play for their own enjoyment.
 Students are required to provide their own guitar (acoustic, or electric with amplifier).
 Code 3 course fee.